Prajwal-Mohapatra/forest_fire_spread/docs/SOP.md

 ### **SOP-016: Detailed Project Documentation**

 ```
-Based on the code and our discussions, analyze the code again, in detail, generate a folder, named `knowledge` in the root folder (if already present, add on to it) and add the following documentation in as much detail as possible:
+Based on the code and our discussions, analyze the code again, in detail, generate a folder, named `docs` in the root folder (if already present, add on to it) and add the following documentation in as much detail as possible:
 - README file section for each component and all the component that created or worked on in this session
 - progress report for the project, including from where we started, where we are know, and where we are heading
 - detailed summarization of the chat messages, important information, conclusions from all the question answer sessions
-- any other info related to the project should also be copied into the `knowledge` folder, which will be created in the root directory
+- any other info related to the project should also be copied into the `docs` folder, which will be created in the root directory
 - if any particular documentation is already present, then add onto it, in as much detail as possible
 ```

 ### **SOP-017: Knowledge Base Update**

 ```
-Read through the existing `knowledge` folder documentation thoroughly.
+Read through the existing `docs` folder documentation thoroughly.
 Then analyze the current project state and add/update the following:
 - Document any new components, files, or features added since last update
 - Update progress report with recent developments and current status
 - Add documentation for any code changes, bug fixes, or improvements
 - Update integration points and architecture changes
 - Record any new decisions, conclusions, or learnings
 - Ensure all existing documentation reflects current project state
-- Add timestamps to track documentation freshness
 ```

 ### **SOP-018: Read files without lazing around**